markcerqueira/markcerqueira.github.com/_posts/2019/2019-09-06-nintendo-direct-yes-yes-yes.md

 * **Tokyo Mirage Sessions #FE Encore** - Yes!
 I never got around to playing this Fire Emblem and Shin Megami Tensei mashup, but I'll be able to kick off 2020 on a high note with this quirky game.

 * **SNES - Nintendo Switch Online** - Yes!
 The Nintendo Switch Online service just got a massive upgrade with a collection of great SNES games.
 This collection includes fantastic gems that were a pillar of my childhood like Super Mario World, Super Mario World 2: Yoshi's Island, Star Fox, and The Legend of Zelda: A Link to the Past.
-While it doesn't have [Super Mario RPG: The Legend of the Seven Stars][3] it does include a JRPG I may dive into: Bread of Fire.
+While it doesn't have [Super Mario RPG: The Legend of the Seven Stars][3] it does include a JRPG I may dive into: Breath of Fire.
 Read more about all 20 games available on [Ars Technica][2].

 Yes, yes, yes!
 So much goodness...
 When is the next Nintendo Direct?